react-navigation/react-navigation/packages/react-native-tab-view/README.md

 - `swipeVelocityThreshold` - minimum swipe velocity to trigger page switch
 - `onSwipeStart` - optional callback when a swipe gesture starts
 - `onSwipeEnd` - optional callback when a swipe gesture ends
+- `onAnimationEnd` - optional callback when the transition animation ends
 - `children` - React Element(s) to render

 ### `<TabViewPagerScroll />`